-Spacelink have just gotten back from the first ever Bluedot Festival, held at the amazing Jodrell Bank Observatory.
-The festival was an educational, psychedelic and inspirational experience for all ages, with such a variety of activities that there really is something for everybody!
+Spacelink has just returned from the first ever Bluedot Festival, held at the amazing Jodrell Bank Observatory.
+The festival was an educational, psychedelic and inspirational experience for all ages, with such a variety of activities that there really was something for everybody!

-The incredible setting at Jodrell Bank was only emphasised by Brian Eno’s artwork being projected onto the main telescope at night.
+The incredible setting at Jodrell Bank was amplified by Brian Eno’s artwork being projected onto the main telescope at night.
 The spacey atmosphere at the festival was beautifully created to immerse you in the universe that they have made for you to explore.

-On Friday evening we began our adventure by visiting the “Restaurant at the end of the Universe”, run by Michelin star chef Aiden Byrne!
-Not the most normal start to a festival we understand… But we just had to try his food, for research!
+On Friday evening we began our adventure by visiting the “Restaurant at the end of the Universe”, run by Michelin star chef Aiden Byrne.
+Not the most normal start to a festival we understand… but we just had to try his food, for research of course!
 His menu was inspired by astronomy and futurism, so it prepared us the cosmic journey we would go on during the rest of the weekend.

-During the day there are educational talks, demonstrations and displays that festival goers could enjoy and play with.
-The first talk we went to was actually Spacelink’s own trustee Anita Heward!
-Who gave an amazing talk about the Twinkle program and the democracy of space.
+During the day there were educational talks, demonstrations and displays that festival goers could enjoy and play with.
+The first talk we went to was actually Spacelink’s own trustee Anita Heward, who gave an informative talk about the Twinkle program and the democracy of space.

-Bluedot contained all the demographics imaginable, from young people there to see acts such as the amazing DJ Shadow, whose visuals fit the atmosphere perfectly; to families who were there with their kids to help them learn about the universe we all live in.
+Bluedot contained all the demographics imaginable, from young people there to see acts such as the incredible DJ Shadow, whose visuals fit the atmosphere perfectly; to families who were there with their children to aid their learning about the universe we all live in.
 The entire festival felt warm and friendly, and had an air of innocence about it.
-The whole time as a space enthusiast you were surrounded my like-minded people, all wanting to explore the planetary playground that was on offer.
+As a space enthusiast you were surrounded by like-minded people, all wanting to explore the planetary playground that was on offer.

 The name twinkle aptly captures the child-like adventure that its satellite strives to keep alive in us.
 Run by Dr. Marcell Tessenyi, the satellite aims to discover more about extrasolar planets, which are planets that orbit Suns other than our own.
 Ultimately this means that we are looking for more worlds that humans could possibly inhabit, and how science fiction does that sound?
 But it’s not!